ibm-cloud-docs/solution-tutorials/text-analysis-code-engine.md

 {{site.data.keyword.codeengineshort}} Applications run your code to serve HTTP requests, autoscale up and back down to zero, and offer traffic routing to multiple revisions.
 In this section, you will deploy your frontend and backend applications to {{site.data.keyword.codeengineshort}} under the targeted project.
 This frontend web application will allow users to upload text files, while the backend application will write the file to {{site.data.keyword.cos_full_notm}}.

-We've already built images for the two applications and pushed them to the public container registry.
+We've already built images for the two applications and pushed them to the public {{site.data.keyword.registryshort_notm}}.
 You will use these pre-built container images to deploy the respective applications.
 You can create applications from the console or CLI.

 ### Deploy a frontend application
 {: #text-analysis-code-engine-4}